-- (1) A family's annual income includes the amount of imputed welfare income (because of a specified welfare benefits reduction, as specified in notice to the PHA by the welfare agency), plus the total amount of other annual income as determined in accordance with Sec.
-5.609. - (2) At the request of the PHA, the welfare agency will inform the PHA in writing of the amount and term of any specified welfare benefit reduction for a family member, and the reason for such reduction, and will also inform the PHA of any subsequent changes in the term or amount of such specified welfare benefit reduction.
-The PHA will use this information to determine the amount of imputed welfare income for a family. - (3) A family's annual income includes imputed welfare income in family annual income, as determined at the PHA's interim or regular reexamination of family income and composition, during the term of the welfare benefits reduction (as specified in
+- A family's annual income includes the amount of imputed welfare income (because of a specified welfare benefits reduction, as specified in notice to Opportunity Home by the welfare agency), plus the total amount of other annual income as determined in accordance with Sec.
+5.609. - (2) At the request of Opportunity Home, the welfare agency will inform Opportunity Home in writing of the amount and term of any specified welfare benefit reduction for a family member, and the reason for such reduction, and will also inform Opportunity Home of any subsequent changes in the term or amount of such specified welfare benefit reduction.
+Opportunity Home will use this information to determine the amount of imputed welfare income for a family. - (3) A family's annual income includes imputed welfare income in family annual income, as determined at Opportunity Home's interim or regular reexamination of family income and composition, during the term of the welfare benefits reduction (as specified in information provided to Opportunity Home by the welfare agency).

-- information provided to the PHA by the welfare agency). - (4) The amount of the imputed welfare income is offset by the amount of additional income a family receives that commences after the time the sanction was imposed.
-When such additional income from other sources is at least equal to the imputed - (5) The PHA may not include imputed welfare income in annual income if the family was not an assisted resident at the time of sanction. - (d) Review of PHA decision. - (1) Public housing.
-If a public housing tenant claims that the PHA has not correctly calculated the amount of imputed welfare in accordance with income requirements, and if the PHA denies the family's request to modify such amount, the PHA shall give the tenant written notice of such denial, with a brief explanation of the basis for the PHA determination of the amount of imputed welfare income.
-The PHA notice shall also state that if the tenant does not agree with the PHA determination, the tenant may request a grievance hearing in accordance with part 966, subpart B of this title to review the PHA determination.
+- (4) The amount of the imputed welfare income is offset by the amount of additional income a family receives that commences after the time the sanction was imposed.
+When such additional income from other sources is at least equal to the imputed - (5) Opportunity Home may not include imputed welfare income in annual income if the family was not an assisted resident at the time of sanction.

+(d) Review of PHA decision.

+- (1) Public housing.
+If a public housing tenant claims that Opportunity Home has not correctly calculated the amount of imputed welfare income in accordance with HUD requirements, and if Opportunity Home denies the family's request to modify such amount, Opportunity Home shall give the tenant written notice of such denial, with a brief explanation of the basis for Opportunity Home's determination of the amount of imputed welfare income.
+Opportunity Home's notice shall also state that if the tenant does not agree with Opportunity Home's determination, the tenant may request a grievance hearing in accordance with part 966, subpart B of this title to review Opportunity Home's determination.
 The tenant is not required to pay an escrow deposit pursuant to Sec.
-966.55(e) for the portion of tenant rent attributable to the imputed welfare income in order to obtain a grievance hearing on the PHA determination. - (2) Section 8 participant.
+966.55(e) for the portion of tenant rent attributable to the imputed welfare income in order to obtain a grievance hearing on Opportunity Home's determination. - (2) Section 8 participant.
 A participant in the Section 8 tenant-based assistance program may request an informal hearing, in accordance with Sec.
-982.555 of this title, to review the PHA determination of the amount of imputed welfare income that must be included in the family's annual income in accordance with this section.
-If the family claims that such amount is not correctly calculated in accordance with HUD requirements, and if the PHA denies the family's request to modify such amount, the PHA shall give the family written notice of such denial, with a brief explanation of the basis for the PHA determination of the amount of imputed welfare income.
-Such notice shall also state that if the family does not agree with the PHA determination, the family may request an informal hearing on the determination under the PHA hearing procedure.
+982.555 of this title, to review Opportunity Home's determination of the amount of imputed welfare income that must be included in the family's annual income in accordance with this section.
+If the family claims that such amount is not correctly calculated in accordance with HUD requirements, and if Opportunity Home denies the family's request to modify such amount, Opportunity Home shall give the family written notice of such denial, with a brief explanation of the basis for Opportunity Home's determination of the amount of imputed welfare income.
+Such notice shall also state that if the family does not agree with Opportunity Home's determination, the family may request an informal hearing on the determination under Opportunity Home's hearing procedure.